Real Time Container

 Start and Shutdown

 Before using the container for message handling and agent management, you need to start the container using the start function.
 This function initializes the container's components and enables it to act as the communication layer.
+After you are done with the container, shutdown has to be called.

 using Mango